Commercial Lease Agreement Template, Free Download 2026

 When Do You Need a Commercial Lease Agreement?

-A landlord or property owner is leasing office, retail, warehouse, or industrial space to a business tenant and needs a comprehensive lease covering rent structure, common area maintenance (CAM) charges, permitted use, insurance requirements, and build-out allowances.
-Commercial leases are governed by contract law rather than the residential landlord-tenant protection statutes that apply to a residential lease template, giving both parties significantly more freedom to negotiate terms.
+A landlord or property owner is leasing office, retail, warehouse, or industrial space to a business tenant and needs a thorough lease covering rent structure, common area maintenance (CAM) charges, permitted use, insurance requirements, and build-out allowances.
+Commercial leases are governed by contract law rather than the residential landlord-tenant protection statutes that apply to a residential lease sample document, giving both parties significantly more freedom to negotiate terms.

 A small business owner is opening their first physical location, whether a restaurant, retail store, medical practice, or professional office, and needs to understand and negotiate the lease terms before committing to a multi-year obligation.
-The commercial lease template helps first-time tenants identify critical provisions they might otherwise overlook, such as CAM charge escalations, personal guarantee requirements, and use clause restrictions.
+This office lease agreement template helps first-time tenants identify critical provisions they might otherwise overlook, such as CAM charge escalations, personal guarantee requirements, and use clause restrictions.

 A tenant is expanding operations and needs to lease additional space in the same building or a different property, requiring a new lease or amendment that addresses expansion rights, relocation provisions, and rent adjustments based on the increased square footage.
 The template includes option-to-expand provisions and co-tenancy clauses for multi-location tenants.